Design of pre-stressed plate-strips to cover non-developable shells: Introduction

 This paper is structured as follows: the second section presents the basic geometric, kinematic and constitutive assumptions and a simplified version of the plate-to-shell model for the design obtained in \cite{danescu2020shell}.
 The third section addresses the particular problem of the design for a shell-strip from a pre-stressed plate-strip.
 As previously mentioned, by requiring the ratio between the shell-strip thickness and the shell-strip width to be $\Oo(\sqrt{\delta})$, we can use the shell-to-plate theory to obtain the pre-stress bending moment.
-More exactly, we introduce the definition and the geometric characteristics of a strip constructed along a curve on a given shell and its Lagrangian counterparts, a planar strip along a planar curve.
-We show that mapping a plate-strip to a shell-strip naturally introduces the geodesic curvature of the shell-strip as the planar curvature of the plate-strip in order to satisfy the design equations.
+More exactly, we define a second-order strip constructed along an arbitrary curve of the shell mid-surface and its Lagrangian counterparts, a planar strip along a planar curve.
+We prove that the natural mapping of the plate-strip to a shell-strip is a small strain transformation if the curvature of the planar strip coincides with the geodesic curvature of the shell-strip and some other additional conditions on the width are fulfilled.
 The design problem we address includes much more than the class of isometric transformation so that, under specific assumptions, we are able to design shells for which the Gaussian curvature of the mid-surface does not vanish.
 The fourth section offers three examples in this class: three designs that completely cover the sphere, two designs that partially cover the torus and, finally, two examples of rotoidal strips (helicoid and classical M\"obius ribbon).